Racer159/jackal/docs/12-contribute-to-zarf/4-style-guide.md

 Follow these guidelines to efficiently link the reader to other resources:

 * To write link text, use descriptive phrases that provide context for the material that you're linking to.
-  * "For more information on what Zarf consists of, see [Zarf Packages](../3-create-a-zarf-package/1-zarf-packages.md).
+  * "For more information on what Jackal consists of, see [Jackal Packages](../3-create-a-jackal-package/1-jackal-packages.md).
 * When you write a complete sentence that refers the reader to another topic, introduce the link with the phrase For more information, see or For more information about..., see.
    * "For more information, see [Getting Started](../1-getting-started/index.md)."